secretGeek/today-i-learned-staging/sql_server/SSMS_Dark_Mode.md

 # SSMS Dark Mode in SQL Server Management Studio

-In SQl Server management studio you can enable the hidden Dark Mode.
+In SQL Server Management Studio you can enable the hidden Dark Mode, by altering one line in one file.

-Caveats -- it's not great.
+Caveats -- it's not a great dark mode implementation, yet.
 A few things are not themed, and some menus have black text on gray background.

 ![SSMS Dark Mode Broken](SSMS_Dark_Mode_Broken.png)

-Before applying the registry hack:
+Despite this I still prefer it, very much.
+Better for the eyes.

+Before applying the change you will only have two color themes (Blue and Light) available under:

-	Tools -> Options -> General -> the only two color themes available are Blue and Light.
+	Tools -> Options -> General -> Color themes

+To fix this:

 Find the folder SSMS is running from, e.g.